Bahuaja-Sonene National Park (Peru)

 Bahuaja-Sonene National Park of Peru is part of the world's largest multinational tropical protected area.
 It protects an area comprised of tropical rainforest, savanna, flooded grasslands, hills and mountains, harboring some of the wildest and least-impacted habitats in the world.

 Bahuaja-Sonene National Park is a protected area of Peru, located in the departments of Madre de Dios and Puno.
 Declared in 1996, the protected area covers 1,091,416 ha (2,696,947 acres).
 The area harbors some of the world's wildest and least-impacted habitats.

 The National Park protects an area comprised of tropical rainforest, savanna and intermittently flooded grasslands similar to the Pantanal of Brazil, as well as hills and mountains with elevations ranging from 500 m (1,640 ft) to 2,450 m (8,038 ft).

 The main rivers in the area include the Heath, the Tambopata and the Candamo.
 Bahuaja-Sonene National Park gets its name from the Ese-Eja native Amazonian words for "Tambopata" (Bahuaja) and "Heath" (Sonene).

-Pampas del Heath National Sanctuary, a tropical savanna nested in the lowland Amazon Rainforest, is shared by Peru and Bolivia and lies to the northeast of the two parks.
-These are part of a chain of protected areas in southern Peru and south-central Bolivia, constituting the largest multinational tropical protected area in the world.
+Pampas del Heath National Sanctuary, a tropical savanna nested in the lowland Amazon Rainforest, is shared by Peru and Bolivia and lies northeast of the two parks.
+These are part of a chain of protected areas in southern Peru and south-central Bolivia, constituting the world's largest multinational tropical protected area.

 The area of Bahuaja-Sonene is the ancestral land of the Ese'eja indigenous group.
 Living in small communities, they cultivated manioc (yuca), foraged for wild fruits and plants in the forest and hunted for wild animals such as tapirs, deer and game birds.
 Their descendants still reside here.